Norsemen (TV series): Season 3 (2020)

+Varg has Bjørn's head shaved but delays his execution until after the feast, despite being warned Bjørn might escape.
+Olav praises Orm for not losing a single man in battle, until one of Orm's men publicly reveals that Orm deliberately led them away from the battle; Varg has Orm publicly dishonoured as punishment.
+Running away from the feast, Orm comes across Bjørn, who convinces him they are friends, so Orm helpfully loosens the ropes around Bjørn's wrists.
+Furious at the latter's escape, Varg has Orm imprisoned; while there, the captive meets an Arab man for the first time and learns he has travelled the world and seen a wealthy country, England, to the west.
+Orm has never heard of this place.
+Varg orders Orm executed by blood eagle and Orm regrets that he never got to visit England.
+Curious about England's raiding prospects, Olav offers to find England and make a map of the journey for Varg in exchange for Orm's life.
+Varg spares Orm but has his testicles whipped in public.
+Olav immediately sets out on a raid, leaving Orm as temporary chief, and invades an English monastery, slaughtering the monks, stealing their gold, and capturing an uptight Roman actor named Rufus as a slave.

 Reception and awards

 The first season averaged more than one million viewers in Norway, a country with a population of a little over five million.

 The New York Times called Norsemen one of the 10 best international TV series in 2017, and one of the best international TV shows of the decade.
 The Guardian ranked Norsemen the 29th best TV show of 2017.

 Norwegian writer Marie Kleve praised the parody violence and how it reflects stories from our time while the characters are living in the Viking era.

 The Guardian gave the show a glowing review, and described it as "Monty Python meets Game of Thrones."

 The first season of Norsemen won the Gullruten award in 2017 for Best Comedy Show, and it was also nominated for Best Sound Production (Peter Clausen and Erling Rein).
 The second season was also nominated, and season 3 won the Gullruten award in 2020 for Best Comedy Show, while Bjørn Myrene was nominated for Best Supporting Actor.